jameshhehir/jameshhehir.github.io/README.md

-# jameshhehir.github.io
+# CURRENTLY UNDER CONSTRUCTION. 🚧

-This is a repo containing a basic website built using Bootstrap and using scss.
-Future projects will be stored here.
+-> This website is currently under construction.
+In the future I hope to add a few basic features that can demonstrate my projects to date.
+Also it will show off some web development skills I have learnt.